You’ve readied your home for sale, endured an open house or two, and a buyer has submitted an offer. It’s time to celebrate… right?

 Being selective is key.
 Though the highest offer may be attractive, it isn’t always the most likely to close, as it may not stand up to the appraisal.
 Instead, prioritize offers with the least contingencies.

 Avoid surprises by pre-inspecting your home.
-You’ll know what needs work before the buyer’s inspection, so you can make repairs… or adjust the price accordingly.
+You’ll know what needs work before the buyer’s inspection, so you can make any serious repairs before selling the house… or adjust the price accordingly.

 Skip the Stress of Contingent Offers